algao1/blurb/content/posts/kv_store.md

 }
 ```

-And let's add the key to the set while we persist the table!
+And let's not forget to add the key to the set while we persist the table!

 ```go
 // sst_manager.go